Whole Brain Thinking is a great tool which you can use when:

 Communicating with your audience

 So we know taking a whole brain approach can help with solving complex problems and appreciating our colleagues.
-But what about report-writing and forms of communication?
+But what about writing and other forms of communication?
 It helps here too.

 There are many different audiences for your work (including your senior leadership team, councillors and the public) who will all have their own mix of thinking preferences.
 That’s why your communications (whether they are in the form of reports, strategies, plans or presentations) need to appeal to all aspects of the quadrant.
 ‘The Whole Brain Business Book’ authors recommend doing a ‘walk around’ when reviewing any document, to ensure it communicates on all these levels:

-- Red (story – why it matters and to who, particularly in the Executive Summary)
+- C/Red (story – why it matters and to who)

 You can also use this framework to consider the likely questions and focus of different members of your audience.
-And if you are meeting one to one with a Committee Chair or your manager, you can tailor the delivery of your information to their thinking strengths.
+And if you are having a one-to-one meeting with a stakeholder who you know well enough to identify their thinking strengths, you can tailor the delivery of your information to focus on what matters most to them.
 (See ‘what different people want to hear from you’ in the image below.)